anuraagnagar/flask-user-authentication/README.md

 # User Authentication System in Flask/Python

-A Simple Authentication Project in Python Flask and SQLAlchemy with basic user functionality.
+A Simple Authentication System Project with basic user functionality in Python Flask with SQLAlchemy.

 ## 👩‍💻 Live Demo